BestTimesToVisit.com Logo

 Top Things to Do

-Venture to Huahine, often called the 'Garden Island,' and visit a local black pearl farm.
-Learn about the meticulous cultivation process of these iridescent gems and perhaps find a unique souvenir directly from the source, away from the bustling tourist hubs.
+Venture to the 'Vanilla Island' of Taha'a and visit a local black pearl farm.
+Learn the intricate process of cultivating these iridescent gems, from seeding the oysters to harvesting the final product, and perhaps even select a unique souvenir directly from the source.

 See all 8 things to do →